jforbes14/eechidna/cran-comments.md

 ## CRAN submission notes

+* This is a minor update in response to an email from Kurt Hornik on 21 May 2017 alerting us to warnings emitted from CRAN builds.
+The warnings come from the function `dmap` having been moved from the purrr package to the new purrrlyer package.
+We've now fixed this and the warnings have gone from our tests.

 * We have two notes
 -- installed package size 6.3 Mb: these are the data files that are integral to the pkg -- Rd line widths: example lines wider than 100 characters: these are due to URLs

 ---------------------------------------------------------------------------------